tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     * The Application can change the transaction list via `ResponsePrepareProposal.tx`.
       See [TransactionRecord](#transactionrecord) for further information on how to use it.
 Some notes:
         * To remove a transaction from the proposed block the Application _marks_ the transaction as "REMOVE".
 It does not remove it from the list.
+The transaction will also be removed from the mempool.
         * Removing a transaction from the list means it is too early to propose that transaction, so it will be excluded from the proposal but will stay in the mempool for later proposals.
           The Application should be extra-careful, as abusing this feature may cause transactions to